VrushankPatel/interview-matters/replication-vs-sharding-vs-partitioning/README.md

 ### Partitioning

-Partitioning splits a logical database into smaller physical pieces for better performance and management.
+Partitioning divides a logical database into smaller physical pieces for better performance and management.
 Unlike sharding, partitions are typically on the same server.

 #### Types of Partitioning
 - **Horizontal Partitioning**: Divides rows into separate tables (e.g., by date ranges).